angelal4844/sep11-freedom-project/README.md

 by Angela Lu

 ## Context
 The "Freedom Project" for SEP11 is all about Javascript.
-The purpose of this blog is to X.
+The purpose of this blog is .

 ## Content
 For my project, I am making a adventure game.
 This blog will walk through my process of independently studying X in order to make X.

 ## Links

-Product
+Link to my adventure game: [Adventure Game](https://freedom-project-adventure.jessicay1464.repl.co)

-Presentation
+Link to my presentation: [Adventure Game Slide](https://docs.google.com/presentation/d/1qWAJZ0HSZEKE1pYdl3ibgjXLEhHsqzs6QJ_AO9F9LzM/edit#slide=id.g243388383f6_0_2241)

 ## Implications
 X